 That allowed me to do what I love and travel the world.

-I worked with British NHS, Steiner Leisure, Virgin Active and Canyon Ranch Tucson.
+I worked with British NHS, Steiner Leisure, Virgin Active, and Canyon Ranch Tucson.

 I currently juggle my time between this blog and a consulting business where I coach individuals who want to get fit.

-My goal for millennialhawk is to create a useful resource for people who need help, they sick of BS, but they don’t have time to research every single detail about health and fitness on their own.
+My goal for millennialhawk is to create a useful resource for people who need help, they are sick of BS, but don’t have time to research every single detail about health and fitness on their own.